webplatform/docs/concepts/experimental_features/index.md

 security holes.

-Otherwise, some commercial browser releases include latent features that you can toggle on and off.
-In Google Chrome, navigate to this
+Otherwise, some commercial browser releases include latent features that you can toggle on and off, as described below:

-address:
+===Chrome flags===

+In Google Chrome, navigate to this address:

  about:flags